-Control Comment The variation statement must address the following points: a) The control being varied; and The variation request statement identifies the control being varied as Clause 5.4.2(1) Side and Rear Setbacks of Chapter B1 Residential Development of WDCP 2009. b) The extent of the proposed variation and the unique circumstances as to why the variation is requested; and The existing development provides for a minimum side setback of 2.955m from the first floor to the North eastern side boundary and 4.675m to the rear boundary of the subject site.
+Co ntrol Comment 1.
+The variation statement must address the following points: a) The control being varied; and The variation request statement identifies the control being varied as Clause 5.4.2(1) Side and Rear Setbacks of Chapter B1 Residential Development of WDCP 2009. b) The extent of the proposed variation and the unique circumstances as to why the variation is requested; and The existing development provides for a minimum side setback of 2.955m from the first floor to the North eastern side boundary and 4.675m to the rear boundary of the subject site.
 WDCP2009 Chapter B1 Clause 5.4.2(1) stipulates that the minimum side and rear setbacks be 0.8 x ceiling height and 1.0 x ceiling height where balconies or windows of living areas face the rear boundary at first floor level.
-The required side setbacks would be between 4.944m and 5.6m and rear setback 7m.
-Clause 5.4.2(4) indicates that Council may consider a variation where the siting of the building satisfies the setback objectives, windows which are located on the side or rear boundary are primarily provided for natural light or ventilation purposes; the amenity of the adjoining property is not unreasonably affected; and the design will result in a significant improvement in amenity for residents who will occupy the proposed dwelling.
+The required side setbacks would be between 4.944m and 5.6m and rear setback 7m. height where balconies or windows of living ar face the rear boundary at first floor level. required side setbacks would be between 4.94 variation where the siting of the building satisfies the setback objectives, windows which are located on the side or rear boundary are primarily provided for natural light or ventilation purposes; the amenity of the adjoining property is not unreasonably affected; and the design will result in a significant improvement in amenity for residents who will occupy the proposed dwelling.